mist64/cbmbus_doc/3 Commodore DOS.md

 DOS does not specify a maximum size for disk or file names, but the limit for all Commodore devices is 16 characters.
 There is also no specified character encoding: Names consist of 8 bit characters, and DOS does not interpret them.
 Names have very few limitations:

 * The comma, colon and `CR` (carriage return) characters are illegal in disk or file names (because of the encoding of channel names and commands).
-* The code `0xa0` (SPACE with with bit 7 set; PETSCII shifted SPACE) is illegal in file names (it is used as the terminating character on disk).
+* The code `0xa0` (ISO 8859-1 non-breaking space, PETSCII shifted SPACE) is illegal in file names (it is used as the terminating character on disk).

 There are four file types (`SEQ`, `PRG`, `USR` and `REL`) that fall into two categories: sequential and relative.